GM-Manifold/User_Registration_Login_Testing/README.md

-User Registration 1.11 - (ID : D0202001)
+User Registration 1.13 (1.12+) (ID : D0202003)
-- Email Registration
-- Password Generation
-- Password Confirmation
-- New User Registration
+- Send an email to the user for verification.
 - Upon successful verification, direct the user to the Welcome Page.